-Contraindicated for preparation of platelets or plasma intended for patients with a history of hypersensitivity reaction to amotosalen or other psoralens.
+Contraindicated for preparation of platelet or plasma components intended for patients with a history of hypersensitivity reaction to amotosalen or other psoralens.

 WARNINGS AND PRECAUTIONS

-Tubing components and container ports of the INTERCEPT Blood System for Platelets and Plasma contain polyvinyl chloride (PVC).
+Tubing components and container ports of the INTERCEPT Blood System contain polyvinyl chloride (PVC).
 Di(2-ethylhexyl)phthalate (DEHP) is known to be released from PVC medical devices, and increased leaching can occur with extended storage or increased surface area contact.
 Blood components will be in contact with PVC for a brief period of time (approx. 15 minutes) during processing.
-The risks associated with DEHP released to into the blood components must be weighed against the benefits of therapeutic transfusion.
+The risks associated with DEHP released into the blood components must be weighed against the benefits of therapeutic transfusion.

 Amotosalen-treated plasma may cause the following adverse reaction: Cardiac Events